 To develop that relationship, customers need exposure to other products and services that can also serve them.

 So, let’s talk about ways you can do that.

 Once again, sales automation tools provide a mechanism for this.
 You can use two primary strategies to present customers with other products.

 First, if the customer has already purchased something from you, upsell or cross-sell them other items they may like.
 To get the most bang-for-the-buck here, set this up in advance and trigger it automatically once a purchase happens.

 Second, tag subscribers based on the links they click in your emails.
 You can also investigate what pages they visit on your website.
 Finally, send targeted emails with discounts that incentivize them to purchase products they’ve looked at.

 Limited-time offers are a tried and true method for increasing sales immediately.
 Each year, when Black Friday and Cyber Monday roll around, workers across America spend countless hours writing emails about limited-time offers.

 Imagine how much time you could save if you didn’t have to rewrite those emails every time.
 Fortunately, it’s not just wishful thinking!
 You can automate this process instead.
 Write them once, and then automate them in a campaign.

 Sales automation software allows several options for this.
 You can create teaser emails, countdowns, promotions, and more.
-You can tag people who abandon their carts while shopping online and automatically trigger a campaign to follow-up in an attempt to get them to resume shopping.
+For example, you can tag people who abandon their carts while shopping online and automatically trigger a follow-up campaign to get them to resume shopping.